This post may contain affiliate links. Read full disclosure.

-CAN I DOUBLE THIS LEMON CAKE RECIPE?
+Can I double this recipe?
 It’s not recommended.
 There’s always a risk over blending or under mixing.
 For the best taste and texture, make the cake batter twice.

-CAN I FREEZE LEMON LOAF CAKE?
+Can I freeze the lemon cake?
 Yes.
-For freezing, it’s best to bake the cake in 2 loaf pans.
+And for freezing, it’s best to bake the cake in 2 loaf pans.
 It’ll be easier to store.
 Place loaves, or slices with parchment paper in between, inside an airtight container and freeze.
 For the best taste and texture, defrost and enjoy within 1 week.

 - Prep Time: 15 minutes

 Keywords: Lemon Bundt Cake, Lemon Cake, Starbucks Lemon Loaf

 NOTE: This post was originally published on March 26, 2018.
 It’s been updated with a new layout, images and expert tips for a better user experience.

 Do you love the taste and consistency of the original Starbucks lemon loaf?
 What do you think about this copycat recipe?
 Share your thoughts on this lemon bundt cake in the comments below.
 I’d love to hear from you.